AnetaPy/OrderTrackerFront/README.md

 OrderTracker App allows you to supervise all orders, materials used to complete them and the progress of each order.
 I am still working on logging in and registering users with full security and filtering orders on the order page.

-An empty database is available in the file order_tracker.sql
+An empty database is available in the file order_tracker.sql.

-File to

 Home page OrderTracker